 Drawing, painting, poetry, recitation, drama, singing and playing a musical instrument all build academic skills that deepen comprehension.
 Subjects as diverse as mathematics and grammar, woodcarving and knitting, sports and foreign language are taught imaginatively and artistically in widely divergent ways.

 In each year, the curriculum offers content appropriate to the child’s development.
 This approach allows motivation to arise from within, laying the foundation for joyful lifelong learning.
-100% of SWS students go on to excel at the high school of their choice.
+SWS students are known to go on and excel at the high school of their choice.
 Our alumni have continued on to graduate from universities all over the world.

 The best way to experience the Waldorf curriculum in action is to attend one of our upcoming Open Houses & Tours.